Neunkhausen: Municipal council

 The municipal council is made up of 16 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Coat of arms

-The community's arms show not only its membership in the parish of Kirburg but also the lion of the County of Sayn.
+The community's arms show both its membership of the parish of Kirburg and the lion of the County of Sayn.
 The chapel in the lower field symbolizes the old monastery as well as the St.Wendelinuskapelle.
-This chapel had its first documentary mention in 1447.
+This chapel had its first documented mention in 1447.
 It was found on what is today Neunkhausen's fountain square and was endowed by the Counts of Sayn.
 It stood until 1822.

 Economy and infrastructure

 South of the community runs Bundesstraße 414, leading from Driedorf-Hohenroth to Hachenburg.
 The nearest Autobahn interchange is Haiger/Burbach on the A 45 (Dortmund–Hanau), some 25 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.